 Fishing: Among trout fishing circles it is widely known that some very good fishing is to be had in the Colorado River!
 The river has been stocked by Arizona Game and Fish and the fishery is thriving.
 You will need an Arizona Fishing License which can be purchased at Phantom Ranch.
 During the rainy season fishing is not as dependable.
 If fishing is a passion you should avoid late July and August.
 True fishing enthusiasts should choose our Upper Grand Canyon trip as fishing is best between Lee’s Ferry and the confluence with the Little Colorado River, 60 miles downstream.

-Things to See in the Area: Taking a few extra days on the front-end of your trip is well worth some of the great hiking opportunities around the Lee’s Ferry area.
-There’s all kinds of great hiking in the Cockscomb area of highway 89, the famous “Wave” hike, Buckskin Gulch, the Spencer trail directly above Lee’s ferry (if it’s not too hot).
+Things to See in the Area: It’s well worth taking a few extra days on the front end of your trip to explore some of the great hiking opportunities around the Lee’s Ferry area.
+There’s all kinds of great hiking in the Cockscomb area of Highway 89, the famous “Wave” hike, Buckskin Gulch, and the Spencer Trail directly above Lee’s ferry (if it’s not too hot).

-Outside of the immediate vicinity you can also check out The town of Old Paria, or Antelope Canyon outside of Page, AZ.
-There The is also a myriad of National Parks north towards Kanab.
-If you’re into Damns, you can check out both Glen Canyon Dam on the front end or Hoover dam on the back end of your trip.
+Outside of the immediate vicinity you can also check out the town of Old Paria, or Antelope Canyon outside of Page, Arizona.
+There are also myriad national parks as you head north towards Kanab.
+If you’re into damns, you can check out both Glen Canyon Dam on the front end or Hoover Dam on the back end of your trip.

 Exploration of the Colorado River – Powell ………………………………………… $12.95

 The Monkey Wrench Gang – Abbey …………………………………………………… NA

 The Emerald Mile – Fedarko………………………………………………………………..NA